cliffs of moher

 Ireland is great for all travel types.

 While I do think it’s a particularly friendly place for solo female travelers, I never hesitate to recommend it to anyone looking for a good adventure.
 Ireland has so much to offer everyone.
-These are just my top 14!
+These are just my top reasons!

 The people — When I talk about the friendliness of the Irish I don’t want to paint a stereotype or false picture.
 Generally, people are lovely and welcoming, helpful and kind.
 You’ll find more than one person who wants to sit and chat and tell stories.
 I’ve had bartenders sing me Frank Sinatra tunes, women who want to swap tattoo stories, and older men talk politics and history.
 From taxi drivers to bar patrons, I’ve been engaged in lovely, spirited, somber and hilarious conversations.
 I love it!
 But remember, these are just people living their lives with the same joys and struggles you experience in sometimes over-touristed areas.
 Always be respectful, meet people where they are and be courteous.